 Transportation costs may be captured in several ways.
 In many cases it makes sense simply to survey patients directly about expenditures for public transportation or taxicabs.
 The average for a few visits may be used to estimate the cost of remaining trips.
 A second approach estimates costs based on the actual travel distance.
 Patients are surveyed to determine the number of miles traveled, and a cost is assigned at a constant rate per mile.
 A commonly used rate is published by the IRS.
 A related method involves measuring the straight-line distance between the patient’s home and the place of service, or between the centroids of the zip codes of the patient’s home and the place of service.
 For further discussion of this method, see Estimating Travel Costs.
-Finally, note that the VA reimburses patients for some care-related transportation.
+Finally, note that the VA reimburses patients for some care-related transportation, with this information available in CDW.
 From a societal perspective, reimbursed travel expenses should not be counted as a patient cost.
 Reimbursements may also be captured through patient surveys.

 Interventions have a time cost even when services are provided at no charge.
 Patients must spend time to wait for and receive an intervention and for transportation to and from the place where it is received.
 Time spent by patients carries an “opportunity cost” based on the notion that time is limited.
 Absent the intervention patients and others would use their time for other purposes.
 The time spent by caregivers is also valued.